Tebaks/Codingame-Code4Life/README.md

 ```
 I give score to sample as how many molecule need to complate and how much effect their expertise gain.
 ## Set Sample Done
 One of the most smartest thing i did I set done samples as done and I pretend like I got their expertise and this way I can save 1 or 2 molecule.
+At the start of turn I simulate picking best sample and I check if it is done or not if it is done i set is flag true and I update remain molecules by removing dome samples molecules and I prevent we already have their expertise it saves 1-2 molecule per turn this was the most efficent thing I do in this challange.
+I repeat this as player inventory size so basicly I simulate program and I set done if samples done in this way I can complate multiple samples when I'm at molecules station.
+Implementing this actually took 7-8 hours.
 ## Choosing Rank
 I update my choosing rank function taking 3 two's and 3 three's can be problem sometimes so I made it hardcoded.
+It is not perfect but it is better than old one.
 ```rs
    let rankOrder = [1,1,1,1,1,1,1,2,2,1,2,2,2,3,2,3,2,3,2,3,3,2,3,3,2,3,2,3,2,3,2,3];
 ```

 # Summary
 Overall I tried tons fo things attack, defence, distraction, wait with molecules but it took 10 hours to go silver and 20-30 hours to trying to be gold but I stuck on Silver #2/500 and #500 in total.
-I did my best.
 Mostly first I do what enemy do and than improve it, it works until bronze.
 Bronze to silver i became more creative.
+That was very fun at the beginning but stuck at silver was exhausting.
+At the end of I did my best.